3 Signs You’re Actually Sleeping Too Much (And Why it’s a Problem)

-Sleeping for more than eight hours is considered a luxury for most of us’but is there such a thing as getting too much sleep?
-We asked Helen Driver, a Kingston, Ont.-based sleep researcher and president of the Canadian Sleep Society, to help us answer this toughie.
+Sleeping for more than eight hours is considered a luxury for most of us — but is there such a thing as getting too much sleep?
+We asked Helen Driver, a Kingston, Ont.-based sleep researcher and president of the Canadian Sleep Society, to explain what excessive sleeping really means.

 You’re not sleeping too much if…